arup-group/pqm-hellebores/README.md

 The Pi code will run in WSL, Ubuntu, Mac or similar environments that have a modern python and can support the python dependencies, pipelines and signals. hellebores.py requires SDL.
 The GUI can run under X-Windows or in native Mac and MS-Windows if the SDL libraries are installed and are reachable from the python runtime environment.
 The run script will detect whether a serial interface to Pico is available and if not will use simulated (pre-recorded) data for the purpose of testing.

-On a Posix system (Raspberry Pi OS, WSL, Ubuntu, Mac etc) execute `./go.sh` from the terminal to run the full pipeline.
-This will access live measurements on real PQM hardware, and simulated measurements on a development computer.
+On a Posix system (Raspberry Pi OS, WSL, Ubuntu, Mac etc) execute `run/go.sh` from the terminal to run the full pipeline.
+This will access live measurements on real PQM hardware, and simulated measurements on other computers.

-For Windows computers without WSL, use `go.bat` or `python go.py` from a cmd.exe shell.
-This implements the waveform and calculation pipelines but doesn't implement supporting features such as MD5 checking or github software update.
+For Windows computers without WSL, use `run\go.bat` or, from the 'run' directory, `python go.py` from a cmd.exe shell.
+This implements the waveform and calculation pipelines by setting them up as python sub-processes.